jsquyres/ompi/docs/faq/supported-systems.rst

 Other operating systems are supported, however.
-The exact list of operating systems supported has changed over time (e.g., native Microsoft Windows support was added in v1.3.3, and although it was removed prior to v1.8, is still supported through Cygwin).
-See the README file in your copy of Open MPI for a listing of the OSes that that version supports.
+The exact list of operating systems supported has changed over time (e.g., native Microsoft Windows support was added in v1.3.3, and although it was removed prior to v1.8, is still supported through Cygwin).  :ref:`See the Platform Notes section <platform-notes-section-label>` for a listing of the OSes that that version supports.

 Open MPI is fairly POSIX-neutral, so it will run without *too* many modifications on most POSIX-like systems.
 Hence, if we haven't listed